GENIVI/rvi_core/doc/rvi_security.md

 6. **```start```* Start time of validity period (```--start```)**<br>
-   Stored under the ```validity``` JSON element and specifies the Unix time stamp when the certificate becomes valid.
+   Stored under the ```validity``` JSON element and specifies the Unix time stamp UTC when the certificate becomes valid.
 The receiving RVI node will check that the current time is not before the ```start``` time stamp of the certificate.
    <br><i>Will be renamed ```nbf``` to comply with JWT.</i>

 7. **```stop```* Stop time of validity period (```--stop```)**<br>
-   Stored under the ```validity``` JSON element and specifies the Unix time stamp when the certificae expires.
+   Stored under the ```validity``` JSON element and specifies the Unix time stamp UTC when the certificae expires.
 The receiving RVI node will check that the current time is not after the ```stop``` time stamp of the certificate.
    <br><i>Will be renamed ```exp``` to comply with JWT.</i>